 “The amount of people who pass their test but don’t actually know much about driving on motorways is worrying.
 They should be taught this as it’s so important for drivers to know the rules.”

 Another important question is, ‘What do I do if I break down on the motorway?” says Emma from The Cheshire Wife.
 “A very important question I wished I’d asked my instructor.”

-For more information about our cheap learner insurance, get in touch with the Dayinsure team today and get cover in just 15 minutes.
+For more information about our cheap temporary learner insurance, get in touch with the Dayinsure team today and get cover in just 15 minutes.